-All content copyright © 2010-2018 Frank Revelo, United States copyright office registration number TX-7931345
+All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 Sewing details here.
 Worn over wide-brim hat.
 In hot weather, if bugs are only attacking neck (black flies tend to avoid face), push up front of netting to permit better ventilation.
 Seldom used, since I try to arrange my hiking times and locations such that flying bugs not a big problem.
-25 grams.

 Sewing details here.
 Square-bottomed bag that fits over head while sleeping.
 Used to absorb moisture, since pillow stuff sack is non-breathable.
 Also protects head from being bitten by mosquitoes in case bug-bivy netting lies directly against skin.
-Provides a small amount of warmth.
+Provides small amount of warmth.
 Blocks out light.
 Protects quilt from getting dirty from hair oils.
-20 grams.

 Sewing details here.
 Supplex nylon pullover shirt.
 Zip-T collar and long sleeves, to allow shirt to function as light windbreaker in cool weather.
 Cut loose to allow airflow to underarms when sleeves rolled up, so comfortable in very hot weather.
 Bring two shirts on long trips so as to have spare.
-200 grams.

 Sewing details here.
 Warmer and faster to dry than gloves.
-75 grams when made of 1/4" thick polyester pile.

 100% nylon, from Walmart.
 Further discussion here.
-40 grams/pair for crew length.